Morocco's earthquake crumbled much of this adobe village nestled in the mountain

 Part of the cliff was sheared off onto the village and its adobe houses are a pile of rubble after the 6.8 magnitude earthquake shook the area on Sept.
 8, causing mass death in mountain villages like this one close to the epicenter.
 The official death toll from the disaster in Morocco has climbed to nearly 3,000 people.

 The few residents of Imi N'Tala who survived the quake now stay in white tents set up by the authorities on the hillside below their former homes.
-And the destruction — and further temblors — have made rescue and recovery efforts difficult.
+And the destruction — and aftershocks — have made rescue and recovery efforts difficult.

 Fifty-eight-year-old Brahim Ait Ougadir made it out with his two children.
 He said they were lucky to be in a part of their house that had no roof and was open to the sky.
 He broke down talking about what life in Imi N'Tala used to be.